yamadashy/repopack/README.md

 repopack --remote https://github.com/user/repo.git
 ```

-You can also use GitHub's shorthand format:
+You can also use GitHub shorthand format:

 ```bash
 repopack --remote user/repo